bytebase/bytebase.com/content/docs/api/overview.md

 <HintBlock type="info">

-This API is in **Alpha** stage and subject to change.
-Please [contact us](http://localhost:3000/docs/faq/#how-to-reach-us) before using API in production.
+If you are an Enterprise customer, please [contact us](http://localhost:3000/docs/faq/#how-to-reach-us) before using API in production.

 </HintBlock>